auliannnn/auliannnn/README.md

 ### Hi there 👋, I'm Aulia!

-- Currently studying about Telecommunication, but I love learn new thing in programming such as Javascript, Html, Python.
+<p>Currently studying about Telecommunication, but I love learn new thing in programming such as Javascript, Html, Python.  </p>
--->